MechanisM/Tofu/README.md

 the app developer side.

-**Attention:** Tofu is currently in early development stage, which means that it is not really suitable for production code and that its API may change in the next future.
+**Attention:** Tofu is currently in early development stage, which means that it is not really suitable for production code (not that the project is intended to be used in production anyway) and that its API may change in the next future.

 ## C?
 WTF?